thugmba/innovationlab/_pages/guide.md

 Reference management

-- [zotero](https://www.zotero.org/) : This is an essential toool to create knowledge by organizing knowledge.
+- [zotero](https://www.zotero.org/) : This is an essential tool to create knowledge by organizing knowledge.

 Data sources